 Muyinatu Bell is recognized internationally for her pioneering work in medical imaging technology, specifically ultrasound and photoacoustic imaging, photoacoustic-guided surgery, robot-assisted imaging, machine learning for image formation, and other cutting-edge techniques created to significantly advance healthcare interventions and diagnosis.
-She is the John C. Malone Assistant Professor in the Department of Electrical and Computer Engineering, with a joint appointment in the Department of Biomedical Engineering and a secondary appointment in the Department of Computer Science.
+She is the John C. Malone Associate Professor in the Department of Electrical and Computer Engineering, with a joint appointment in the Department of Biomedical Engineering and a secondary appointment in the Department of Computer Science.

 Bell, who founded and directs the Photoacoustic and Ultrasonic Systems Engineering (PULSE) Lab at Johns Hopkins University, developed and patented the world’s first short-lag spatial coherence (SLSC) beamformer for ultrasound data.
 She leads her team in creating several innovations, including the first software to train computers to remove “noisy” background information from ultrasounds to provide interventional radiologists with a new and clearer type of ultrasound image that only displays structures of interest, such as a needle tip or a tumor.
 She received the Trailblazer Award (2018) from the National Institute of Biomedical Imaging and Bioengineering for this high-risk, high-impact innovation.